Kitten FAQ

 Do I have to keep my kitten indoors?

 We do not dictate that you must keep your kitten indoors, and in fact, we consider the ideal to be that the kitten has access to a secure outdoor area.
 However, we would ask you to think about the possible issues with letting the kitten out and ask yourself why you are doing so.
-If you are letting the kitten out only because you feel it is unfair not to allow it out, please remember that your kitten comes from generations of cats that had no outdoor access or only access in an enclosure, and that it will feel no desire to get outside.
-If, however, you are letting the kitten out because your house is too small to fairly be able to keep the kitten indoors without additional stimulation, and you cannot provide this, then we would prefer that it is allowed out.
+If you are letting the kitten out only because you feel it is unfair not to allow it out, please remember that your kitten comes from generations of cats that had no outdoor access or only access in an enclosure, and that it is unlikely to feel any desire to get outside.
+If, however, you are letting the kitten out because you feel that your house is too small to fairly be able to keep the kitten indoors without additional stimulation, and you cannot provide this, then we would prefer that it is allowed out.
 The exception to this answer, is that if you live next to a busy road, or other particularly dangerous environment, you must not allow your kitten out, unless you have a secure enclosure for it to go into.

 If I change my mind once I have taken my kitten, can I get a refund?